Debs Garms

-Debs C. Garms (June 26, 1907 – December 16, 1984) was a professional baseball player for 12 seasons as an outfielder and third baseman for the St. Louis Browns, Boston Braves, Pittsburgh Pirates, and St. Louis Cardinals.
+Debs C. Garms (June 26, 1907 – December 16, 1984) was an American professional baseball player for 12 seasons as an outfielder and third baseman for the St. Louis Browns, Boston Braves, Pittsburgh Pirates, and St. Louis Cardinals.
 Garms broke up Johnny Vander Meer's streak of hitless innings in 1938.
 He won the National League batting title in 1940, hitting .355 for the Pirates despite having played in only 103 games and garnering 358 at bats.
 Garms' batting title proved very controversial because of his limited playing time.
 In 1941, he set a then-major league record for consecutive pinch hits with seven, which stood until Dave Philley broke it in 1958.

 Early life

 Born in Bangs, Texas, Garms was the eighth of 10 children, and was named after Eugene Debs.
 Garms' older sister married Slim Harriss, a pitcher for the Philadelphia Athletics and Boston Red Sox in the 1920s.
 Garms attended Howard Payne University, joining the track and baseball teams.
 One of Garms' games was attended by minor league manager Carl Williams, and soon after, Garms was signed to a minor league contract with the St. Louis Browns.
 After playing in the minor leagues for multiple years, Garms batted .344 in 1932 and was called up to the major league Browns.